giacomopj/py-package-template/README.rst

 This is a template repository for Python packages.

-The goal is to encapsulate a Python development ecosystem that encourages test-driven and continuous code integration with uniform style and type safety.
+The goal is to encapsulate a Python development ecosystem that encourages test-driven and continuous code integration with uniform format and type safety.

 Python is an interpreted language.
 Building Python packages deos not necessarily involve compiling, which can be computationally intensive.
 Therefore, continuous integration can be carried out locally, either on a local machine or in a Docker container.
 In here, a pipeline goes automatically through a series of checks and unit tests before commiting or pushing code to the remote repository.